bredelings/BAli-Phy/TODO/ChangeableTypes.md

     take :: Int@n -> [a@p]@q ->{Read} [a@p]@(n | q)

 The summary says how taints flow.
-The elaborated body, using `read` and `readcase`, says which dependencies are actually recorded.
+The elaborated body, using `read`, says which dependencies are actually recorded.
 In a monadic style, this would translate to

     take :: Int@n -> [a@p]@q -> Read ([a@p]@(n | q))